 - Buy at least 3 bottles of Cetaphil cleanser per person

 - Put half a bottle of Cetaphil in a squirt bottle and apply it in an exact zig-zag pattern on the head.

 - Apply the other half of the bottle of Cetaphil until all of the hair is completely saturated (this may require more than one bottle depending on the thickness of your hair).

 - Blow-dry the hair with the Cetaphil in it (this can take up to three hours or more for someone with thick, long hair)

 - Leave it in the hair all day (at least eight hours)

 - Repeat the process over and over and over again for three weeks.

 The Cetaphil process is time-consuming, requires multiple treatments over the course of a month, takes at least three weeks to work, and even then often doesn’t get rid of lice.

-The major issue with Cetaphil is that most people waste about a month attempting this home remedy when they could have cured lice within a day or two using a better treatment.
-You will be much more successful at getting rid of head lice with a dimethicone-based lice treatment and using the Nit-Free Terminator Comb.
+The major issue with Cetaphil is that most people waste about a month attempting this home remedy when they could have gotten rid of lice in one day by following along with my Step-by-Step Videos.

 Cetaphil is not the worst home remedy out there because it’s not terribly dangerous.